junitsurani/junitsurani/README.md

 ## 🚀 About Me

-- 📍 Based in Chh Sambhaji Nagar, Maharashtra
+- 📍 Based in Morbi, Gujarat
 - 🎓 Pursuing a Bachelor of Computer Science at Deogiri Institute of Engineering and Management Studies (Expected 2025, CGPA: 8.35)
 - 💻 Passionate about software development, always eager to learn and improve